tiago0214/tiago0214/README.md

 In addition, I have immersed myself in various facets of software engineering, including software architecture, Linux administration, cloud computing, and web protocols.

-Understanding that software development extends far beyond mere coding, I have also familiarized myself with design patterns, recognizing the multidimensional nature of developing a software solution.

 Currently, I am pursuing a degree in Software Engineering at Uninter, complementing my legal background.
-This educational journey has equipped me with a diverse set of skills, preparing me for the challenges and opportunities.

 ## *Skills*